-ELISAs are typically performed in 96-well (or 384-well) polystyrene plates, which will passively bind antibodies and proteins.
-It is this binding and immobilization of reagents that makes ELISAs so easy to design and perform.
-Having the reactants of the ELISA immobilized to the microplate surface makes it easy to separate bound from nonbound material during the assay.
-This ability to wash away nonspecifically bound materials makes the ELISA a powerful tool for measuring specific analytes within a crude preparation.
+The enzyme linked immunosorbent assay (ELISA) is a powerful method for detecting and quantifying a specific protein in a complex mixture.
+Originally described by Engvall and Perlmann (1971), the method enables analysis of protein samples immobilized in microplate wells using specific antibodies.
+ELISAs are typically performed in 96-well or 384-well polystyrene plates, which passively bind antibodies and proteins.
+It is this binding and immobilization of reagents that makes ELISAs easy to design and perform.
+Having the reactants of the ELISA immobilized to the microplate surface makes it easy to separate bound from non-bound material during the assay.
+This ability to use high-affinity antibodies and wash away non-specific bound materials makes ELISA a powerful tool for measuring specific analytes within a crude preparation.

-A detection enzyme or other tag can be linked directly to the primary antibody or introduced through a secondary antibody that recognizes the primary antibody.
-It also can be linked to a protein such as streptavidin if the primary antibody is biotin labeled.
 The most commonly used enzyme labels are horseradish peroxidase (HRP) and alkaline phosphatase (AP).
-Other enzymes have been used as well, but they have not gained widespread acceptance because of limited substrate options.
-These include β-galactosidase, acetylcholinesterase and catalase.
-A large selection of substrates is available for performing the ELISA with an HRP or AP conjugate.
-The choice of substrate depends upon the required assay sensitivity and the instrumentation available for signal-detection (spectrophotometer, fluorometer or luminometer).
+Other enzymes have been used as well; these include β-galactosidase, acetylcholinesterase, and catalase.
+A large selection of substrates is available commercially for performing ELISA with an HRP or AP conjugate.
+The choice of substrate depends upon the required assay sensitivity and the instrumentation available for signal-detection (spectrophotometer, fluorometer, or luminometer).

-ELISAs can be performed with a number of modifications to the basic procedure.
-The key step, immobilization of the antigen of interest, can be accomplished by direct adsorption to the assay plate or indirectly via a capture antibody that has been attached to the plate.
-The antigen is then detected either directly (labeled primary antibody) or indirectly (labeled secondary antibody).
-The most powerful ELISA assay format is the sandwich assay.
-This type of capture assay is called a “sandwich” assay because the analyte to be measured is bound between two primary antibodies –the capture antibody and the detection antibody.
-The sandwich format is used because it is sensitive and robust.
+There are several formats used for ELISAs.
+These fall into either direct, indirect, or sandwich capture and detection methods.
+The key step is immobilization of the antigen of interest, accomplished by either direct adsorption to the assay plate or indirectly via a capture antibody that has been attached to the plate.
+The antigen is then detected either directly (labeled primary antibody) or indirectly (such as labeled secondary antibody).
+The most widely used ELISA assay format is the sandwich ELISA assay, which indirectly immobilizes and indirectly detects the presence of the target antigen.
+This type of capture assay is called a “sandwich” assay because the analyte to be measured is bound between two primary antibodies, each detecting a different epitope of the antigen–the capture antibody and the detection antibody.
+The sandwich ELISA format is highly used because of its sensitivity and specificity.

 Among the standard assay formats discussed and illustrated above, where differences in both capture and detection were the concern, it is important to differentiate between the particular strategies that exist specifically for the detection step.
-However an antigen is captured to the plate (by direct adsorption to the surface or through a pre-coated "capture" antibody, as in a sandwich ELISA), it is the detection step (as either direct or indirect detection) that largely determines the sensitivity of an ELISA.
+Irrespective of the method by which an antigen is captured on the plate (by direct adsorption to the surface or through a pre-coated "capture" antibody, as in a sandwich ELISA), it is the detection step (as either direct or indirect detection) that largely determines the sensitivity of an ELISA.

-The direct detection method uses a labeled primary antibody that reacts directly with the antigen.
-Direct detection can be performed with antigen that is directly immobilized on the assay plate or with the capture assay format.
-Direct detection is not widely used in ELISA but is quite common for immunohistochemical staining of tissues and cells.
+The direct detection method uses a primary antibody labeled with a reporter enzyme or a tag that reacts directly with the antigen.
+Direct detection can be performed with an antigen that is directly immobilized on the assay plate or with the capture assay format.
+Direct detection, while not widely used in ELISA, is quite common for immunohistochemical staining of tissues and cells.

-The indirect detection method uses a labeled secondary antibody for detection and is the most popular format for ELISA.
+The indirect detection method uses a labeled secondary antibody or a biotin-streptavidin complex for amplification and is the most popular format for ELISA.
 The secondary antibody has specificity for the primary antibody.
-In a sandwich ELISA, it is critical that the secondary antibody be specific for the detection primary antibody only (and not the capture antibody) or the assay will not be specific for the antigen.
+In a sandwich ELISA, it is critical that the secondary antibody is specific for the detection of the primary antibody only (and not the capture antibody) or the assay will not be specific for the antigen.
 Generally, this is achieved by using capture and primary antibodies from different host species (e.g., mouse IgG and rabbit IgG, respectively).
-For sandwich assays, it is beneficial to use secondary antibodies that have been cross-adsorbed to remove any antibodies that have affinity for the capture antibody.
+For sandwich assays, it is beneficial to use secondary antibodies that have been cross-adsorbed to remove any secondary antibodies that might have affinity for the capture antibody.